 - All service agreements for services done externally, or by an associated company, have to clearly state the nature of the service and the method of charging, and should not be worded in a way that could be considered management fees, which are classified as non-deductible by the Tax Authorities.

-- In order to avoid a challenge by the tax authorities in relation to the creation of a “permanent establishment”, and which would cause the withholding of Corporate Income Tax (“CIT”), it is important to keep the number of days or a project and or personnel in China under 183 days or where in existence per the Double Tax Avoidance Agreement (“DAT”).
+- In order to avoid a challenge by the tax authorities in relation to the creation of a “permanent establishment”, which would cause the withholding of corporate income tax (CIT), it is important to keep the number of days or a project and or personnel in China under 183 days or where in existence per the Double Tax Avoidance Agreement (DAT).
 Where services are provided both in and out of China two different services agreements should be signed or two sections of one agreement, one for services provided in China by overseas personnel, and one for services provided totally outside of China.

 - All unpaid taxes must be cleared with the tax bureau before any overseas transaction is made.
-Alternatively, a triple agreement between a Chinese Permanent Establishment, bank and local tax bureau can be made to deduct any withholding tax routinely, guaranteeing all tax requirements are met facilitating transactions out of China.
+Alternatively, a triple agreement between a Chinese permanent establishment, bank and local tax bureau can be made to deduct any withholding tax routinely, guaranteeing all tax requirements are met and facilitating transactions out of China.

-- For any overseas transactions including paying for services and royalties, If the amount of payment is below USD50,000 per payment then payment can be made with tax bureau’s approval and by presenting the contract (registered where required) and invoice to the bank.
-Above USD50,000 per payment, the Record for Overseas Payment Form must be acquired from the Tax Bureau with its official seal and submitted to the bank, and above USD200,000 the bank will have to report to SAFE for authorization.
+- For any overseas transactions including paying for services and royalties, If the amount of payment is below USD 50,000 per payment then payment can be made with the tax bureau’s approval and by presenting the contract (registered where required) and invoice to the bank.
+Above USD 50,000 per payment, the Record for Overseas Payment Form must be acquired from the Tax Bureau with its official seal and submitted to the bank, and above USD 200,000 the bank will have to report to SAFE for authorisation.
 To keep it simple, it makes sense to keep payments below this figure so as to avoid SAFE, or for larger and ongoing contracts to do SAFE clearance first.

 - Payment of Royalties also follows similar rules on registration except agreements need to be registered first with the respective Ministry covering the nature of Royalty.